1985 Indianapolis 500: Finish

 Mario Andretti caught a break on lap 175 when John Paul Jr. crashed in turn 2.
 Paul lost a wheel, and spun nearly head-on into the outside wall near the Turn Two Suites.
 He was not seriously injured.
 Andretti, meanwhile, bunched up behind Sullivan, and made the race close over the final laps.

 After being a factor nearly all afternoon, Emerson Fittipaldi dropped out of the race with low oil pressure and a broken fuel line with only 12 laps to go.

 On lap 192, Bill Whittington crashed in turn 3.
 The crash set up a restart with three laps to go.
 Andretti lined up three cars behind Sullivan, and as the green came out, he was able to quickly pick off both lapped cars.
 With two laps to go, Sullivan had a comfortable 2.4-second lead.
-Andretti was not able to close the gap, and Sullivan won his first Indy 500 by 2.477 seconds over Mario Andretti.
+Andretti was not able to close the gap, and Sullivan won his first (and only) Indy 500 by 2.477 seconds over Mario Andretti.

 Andretti matched his best finish in the race besides his win in 1969.
 Andretti was disappointed in an interview stating: "Second sucks.
 This was my best chance to win since my 1969 victory.
 We got a lot out of the car but it was not good enough.
 I left Danny plenty of room down on the apron and he just spun out.
 I picked the way to go and it happened to have been the right way.
 I knew he was cooked when he went down the apron but...he was just lucky that's all."

 On his victory, Sullivan later stated in 1995:

 "Mario and I are best friends, but he was so annoyed by the defeat that he didn't talk to me for a year.
 He would high-five anybody but me for several months.
 It annoyed him because he felt like he had it won.
 I had probably the best car of the field and so did he but ultimately I came out on top."